Weapons

 Review:

 This was a film that I learned about through buzz in the horror community.
-It wasn’t until right before seeing it that I connected it was the same director who did Barbarians.
-That was one I enjoyed but didn’t necessarily love.
+It wasn't until right before seeing it that I connected it was the same director who did Barbarians.
+That was one I enjoyed but didn't necessarily love.
 Intrigued grew seeing that it starred Julia Garner.
 Plus seeing that this also featured Josh Brolin added to it.
-I did know the premise as well.
+I did know the premise, at least the basic set up.
 This is also my 2025 horror release for the week.
+I've also given it a rewatch for my end of year list.

 Synopsis: when all but one child from the same class mysteriously vanishes on the same night at the same time, a community is left questioning who or what is behind their disappearance.